IChowdhury01/MATCH/README.md

 ## Instructions

-- **Creating a new user.** From the homepage select `Register a new account.`.
+- **Creating a new user:** From the homepage select `Register a new account.`.
 Fill out all the fields, click `Get Location`, and then click `Register`.

-- **Viewing a friend's profile** Clicking on a name in your list of friends will show you their profile.
+- **Viewing a friend's profile:** Clicking on a name in your list of friends will show you their profile.

-- **Rejecting a match** When a viewing a friend's profile, select `Reject`.
+- **Rejecting a match:** When a viewing a friend's profile, select `Reject`.
 They will no longer appear on your list of friends and you will no longer appear on theirs.

-- **Messaging a friend** When a viewing a friend's profile, type in the textbox and click `Send Message`.
+- **Messaging a friend:** When a viewing a friend's profile, type in the textbox and click `Send Message`.
 Previously sent messages will also be shown on the page.

-Happy matching!
+### Happy matching!
 ![logo](https://cdn.pixabay.com/photo/2017/09/02/04/35/fire-2706299_960_720.jpg)